abingham/spor-python/README.rst

 Build issues?
 -------------

-We use `rust-cpython <https://github.com/dgrunwald/rust-cpython>`_ to generate the Python bindings, so read their docs if you have any trouble building (particularly on macos).
+We use `PyO3 <https://github.com/PyO3/PyO3>`_ to generate the Python bindings, so read their docs if you have any trouble building (particularly on macos).